-The cookies used in this website, managed by third-party entities (Google, Facebook), are intended to personalize the content of the advertising, to offer social media functions and to analize the traffic.
+The cookies used in this website, managed by third-party entities (Google, Facebook), are intended to personalize the content of the advertising, to offer social media functions and to analize the incoming traffic.
 Besides, information on how the visitors use this particular website is shared with the advertising, social media and traffic analysis partners of the aforementioned entities.

-The rest of the website (part created, administered and owned by the proprietor) does not make use of any particular cookie to track visitors' activity, and only those temporary cookies automatically created by the browsers, to allow the usage of typical internet functions (such as forms), currently exist within this particular environment.
+The rest of the website (part created, administered and owned by Sakhalia Net) does not make use of any particular cookie to track visitors' activity, and only those temporary cookies automatically created by the browsers, to allow the usage of typical internet functions (such as forms), currently exist within this particular environment.
 The usage of this website implies full and unreserved acceptance of every of the aforementioned cookies, so if the visitor/user does not agree with these conditions, he/she should not use and/or access this website.

 Cookies are small data files that are sent to a client machine in correspondence to certain activities.
 They send information from the user's computer without providing references that could allow to deduce personal data.
 The user can configure its browser to notify or reject the installation of cookies sent by a website, often without detriment to the ability to access the content.
 However, the website's owner is not responsible if the deactivation impedes the smooth operation of the website for the user.